Influenza Health and Safety

 Because flu, the common cold, and COVID-19 have similar symptoms, it can be difficult to tell the difference based on symptoms alone.
 Testing is needed for proper diagnosis.
 Testing is also important because it can reveal if an individual has both the flu and COVID-19 at the same time.
 More information can be found here and here.

 Students should visit the Student Health Center for testing.
-Faculty, staff or postdocs can visit their primary care doctor, a VUMC clinic, or Occupational Health for testing.
+Faculty, staff or postdocs can visit their primary care doctor, Vanderbilt Health Walk-in Clinics (walk-ins available) and Vanderbilt Health Clinics at Walgreens (by appointment), or Occupational Health for testing.
 An infection caused by the flu should be confirmed via a test.
 Individuals should get tested if they have flu-like symptoms and should shelter in place/remain at home to minimize exposure to others until they have their test results.

 The CDC recommends that everyone over the age of 6 months receive an annual flu vaccine with rare exceptions.
 Anyone wishing to reduce their chances of catching the flu should get the vaccine.